kelkoo-services/hk-rollbacker/README.rst

 Protected access rollback
 =========================

-This app require HTTP Auth Basic authentication, that is everyone who is going to access the app is going to be asked for valid user and password.
+This app require HTTP Auth Basic authentication.
+This mean is everyone who is going to access the app is going to be asked for valid user and password.
 This include the New Relic Hook and the developer hook.

 This credential is setted by environment.